 You will need the following information:

-- Proof of death — either from a funeral home or with a death certificate
+- Proof of death — either verbal or written confirmation from a funeral home or with a death certificate

 - Your Social Security number, and the deceased worker’s SSN